GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_windows.rst

    d.
 Double-clicking on an instance node will open the BLAS it references in the BLAS pane.

+   e.
+If an instance node is shown with red text, it means the BLAS referenced by the instance
+      has a null virtual address, or has zero nodes.

 #.
 The section below the treeview gives details about the currently selected node, including
    the parent node and extents.
 Clicking the parent address will select the parent node.

+#.
+If the selected node is a Bvh8 node, the bounding box orientation matrix will be shown.
+   Bounding boxes may be rotated to fit the geometry more compactly.

 #.
 If the selected node is an instance then instance specific information passed to the API
    will be displayed, including the instance transform, instance mask, flags, and the BLAS